 The Iraq Inquiry Committee appointed two advisers to help it conduct its work.
 General Sir Roger Wheeler, a former Chief of the General Staff, assists the committee on military matters, and Dame Rosalyn Higgins QC, the former President of the International Court of Justice, advises on international law.

 How qualified are the Committee members to ask searching questions in a forum such as the hearings?

 All Committee members are Privy Councillors with long and distinguished careers, whether as historians, senior officials or as the Chairman of a number of highly respected boards and commissions.
 They are highly experienced at asking questions to uncover and establish the truth.
 They drew on this experience in their approach to the hearings and the Inquiry more generally.

 Who staffs the Iraq Inquiry Secretariat?

 The Secretariat supports the Inquiry Committee Chairman and the other members of the Inquiry in carrying out their tasks.
 That includes a wide range of duties (from logistical arrangements to requesting papers and statements and preparing papers for the Committee's consideration) agreed by the Committee.

-There are currently ten staff employed in the Iraq Inquiry Secretariat seconded from the following Government Departments: Home Office, one; Cabinet Office, three; Ministry of Defence, three; Foreign and Commonwealth Office, one; Serious Fraud Office, one; Department for International Development, one.
-In addition to the ten staff listed above, there are currently three part-time support staff engaged from outside Government.
+There are currently 11 staff employed in the Iraq Inquiry Secretariat seconded from the following Government Departments: Home Office, three; Cabinet Office, three; Ministry of Defence, one; Foreign and Commonwealth Office, one; Serious Fraud Office, one; Department for International Development, one; Ministry of Justice: one.
+In addition to the 11 staff listed above, there are currently three support staff engaged from outside Government.